 Physical Nature of a River Trip

-Multiple times each day, you’ll get on and off the rafts.
+Many times each day, you’ll get on and off the rafts.
 This can be a challenging maneuver on both our motorized and oar-powered rafts.
 The boats are slippery and moving; the ground will likely be uneven, sandy, and slippery.
+Once you’re on the raft, you’ll maneuver to your seat which could be over and around tubes, boxes, or other passengers.

 The beaches in Grand Canyon vary greatly.
 Many are sandy, some have steep banks you must ascend to get to the camping area, some are covered with slippery river rock.
 These beaches will be your home each evening so you can expect to be walking about them often.

-For those who are able, we ask you to participate in the duffel shuffle each morning and evening when we arrive to our camping area.
+For those who are able, we ask you to participate in the duffel shuffle each morning and evening when we arrive at our camping area.
 The guides appreciate the help unloading all guests’ bags, sleeping gear and camp, and kitchen equipment.
+Some items are very heavy.

 During the day all urine must go directly into the river, there are no toilets.
-This can be more challenging for women.
-Some choose to wade into the river and others choose to squat at the river’s edge where there is very limited privacy.
+This can be a very challenging aspect of the trip for some.
+Some people choose to wade into the river and others choose to squat at the river’s edge where there is very limited privacy.

 While in camp, the guides will set up a camp toilet.
 Even with the toilet set up, peeing into the river or in our provided pee buckets is still encouraged.
 The toilet is often set well away from camp.
-The route to the toilet will likely be uneven, sandy, rocky, brushy.
+The route to the toilet will likely be uneven, sandy, rocky, or brushy.
+It is recommended to scout your route to the toilet in the daylight.

 Every trip provides the opportunity for hiking in side canyons along the river.
 These side hikes are optional and a unique part of a river trip.
 Hikes vary in length and difficulty.
 Some hikes may require moves that may feel more like rock scrambling than hiking and others may be short walks up a streambed.
 The more you prepare physically, the more you’ll be able to explore while on your trip.